aruljayanth/WikiContent/README.md

 # WikiContent
-A Flask App to display the brief content of a wikipedia page
+A Flask App to display the brief content and overview of a wikipedia page